 We are expanding our core undergraduate programmes and will be bringing in world leading staff accordingly to ensure these programmes continue to offer the highest quality of education that takes students to the research frontier.
 The quality of the undergraduates who come here and the degree programmes which ensue, along with our large graduate school, mean that the teaching experience here for staff is truly excellent.

-Ranked 2nd in the Times / Sunday Times Good University Guide 2017 and in 3rd in both the Complete University Guide 2018 and Guardian University Guide 2018.
+Ranked 2nd in the Times / Sunday Times Good University Guide 2018, 2nd in the Guardian University Guide 2019, and 3rd in the Complete University Guide 2019.